Case studies

 Outcomes

-With a portfolio of 3D models, this also helped to streamline NSW Ports' project work, particularly during the tendering phase.
+With a growing portfolio of accessible 3D models, this also helped to streamline project work, particularly during the tendering phase.

 “It’s handy in the tender phase, and for remediation and construction projects.
 It can take a lot of work to organise a site inspection – when all the right people are available, the weather is suitable, it’s not too hot, it’s not too windy or raining, and shipping and operations permit access.
 You need all the variables to line up," adds Ashley.